 A grand day out

 Built between 1919 and 1936, the Hume Dam is nothing less than an engineering triumph.
-Viewing platforms at various points along the wall offer stunning photo ops, and perfect picnic spots at nearby Kookaburra Point, with BBQs in place for a family day out.
-You can drop in to Posh Plonk to pick up your favourite local red, white or sparkling wine before heading home – but make sure you call ahead as bookings are essential.
+Viewing platforms at various points along the wall offer stunning photo ops, and perfect picnic spots at nearby Kookaburra Point, with BBQs in place for a great family day out.
+You can drop in to Posh Plonk to pick up a local red, white or sparkling wine before heading home – but make sure you call ahead as bookings are essential.